 — Julia Toronczak, Creator of Beyond the Waves

-I'm Julia, Michael's twin sister.
-I am currently finishing up my last year of Undergrad studying General Biology and recently finished my swimming career for UC San Diego.
-When I'm not assisting in the wetlab in the Knight Lab, I love spending time by the beach or cooking.
-Michael was my inspiration for making this blog.
+Julia loves writing about how her twin brother, Michael, has influenced her life.
+She recently finished her degree in General Biology from UC San Diego, where she was also competed for the NCAA swim team for 4 years.
+When she’s not assisting in the wet lab of Rob Knight’s lab, she loves spending time by the beach, cooking, or practicing yoga.
+Michael was her inspiration for making this blog.
 He is completely non-verbal, but never fails to show his love to everyone.
 He loves going to the beach and watching the waves, along with going on walks.